 OPTION 6 (POSSIBLE WAY FORWARD)

-5.C113 In the frequency band 14.8-15.35 GHz, space stations in the space research service, operating in the space-to-space and Earth-to-space direction, shall not claim protection from stations in the fixed service, operating with e.i.r.p. spectral density greater than [+X] dB(W/MHz), No. 5.43A do not apply.
+5.C113 In the frequency band 14.8-15.35 GHz, space stations in the space research service, operating in the space-to-space and Earth-to-spac.e direction, shall not claim protection from stations in the fixed service, operating point-to-point links, No. 5.43A do not apply.
 (WRC-23)

 +APPENDIX 7, +PFD LIMITS